 Melbourne International Comedy Festival

-Another festival which takes over Melbourne every April.
+This is another festival which takes over Melbourne every April.
 One of the top 3 largest comedy festivals in the world, along with Edinburgh Festival and Montreal’s Just For Laughs Festival.
 Every year the festival takes over Melbourne as the day grow cooler in Autumn and the massive program of stand up, cabaret theatre, film, street performers.

 With 770, 000 attendees this is Australia’s largest festival, and accessible for most people with affordable ticketed shows across the Melbourne CBD.